captainrapid/Who-stole-my-pen/README.md

 # Who stole my pen?
+Who stole my pen?
+My pen was here, but now it isn't.
+Nobody is in the room except for the robot arm.
+It can't be the robot to take my pen.
+Or maybe not?

 ## Overview
 This project provides a complete pipeline for calibrating a robot arm with a RealSense camera, detecting a pen using computer vision, and commanding the robot to pick up the pen.
 The robot arm is the Interbotix PX100 robotic arm, and the camera is a Realsense camera that returns both RGB stream and depth stream.